Aman-in-GitHub/AuthenticationSystem-C/README.md

 ## File Structure

-- `main.c`: The main program source code.
+- `Authentication.c`: The main program source code.
 - `login.txt`: A text file where user account information is stored.
 - `temp.txt`: A temporary file used during the account deletion process.